 Linecrossing is primarily used as a way to promote hybrid vigor in purebred animals.
 As linebreeding is continually practiced, the inbreeding coefficient gradually rises, and inbreeding depression can become a result.
 Many breeders will then use a linecross to “bring in outside blood.”
 This brings the inbreeding coefficient back down to virtually zero in the resulting offspring, and the breeding program can continue.
 In some livestock breeds, such as Texas Longhorn cattle and White Leghorn chickens, linecrossing is the most common way that producers raise animals that are viewed as typical of the breed.
-The resulting hybrid vigor imparts size to the Longhorn and incredible egg-laying ability to the Leghorn.
+The resulting hybrid vigor imparts size and additional horn length to the Longhorn and incredible egg-laying ability to the Leghorn.

 Another way that linecrossing can be useful is in preserving genetic diversity within a specified population, making it a very important tool in the hands of conservation breeders, those who preserve rare breeds of livestock.
 A common practice in conservation breeding is to divide the population into similar lines, maintain those lines separately for the most part, and cross the lines every so often.
 This strategy tends to keep a broad range of genetic variation available within the breed, even if its numbers are low.
 Maintaining genetic variation is critical in rare breeds to avoid inbreeding depression and ultimate extinction.